FrontEndFoxes/curriculum/workshops/react/nanos/nano1-react.md

 ## Install our commerce API

 We will be using a commerce API platform to source our products data.
-The commerce backend we will be using is called [Chec](https://commercejs.com/) and it comes with the handy [Commerce.js](https://github.com/chec/commerce.js) SDK packed with helper functions to handle our commerce logic in the frontend seamlessly.
+The commerce backend we will be using comes with the handy JavaScript SDK packed with helper functions to handle our commerce logic in the frontend seamlessly.

 ::: tip 💡
 What are **API**s and **SDK**s? **API** stands for Application Programming Interface and acts as a "contract" between client and server.
 The client which is a browser or any front-facing layer makes a request to a server to receive a response or initiate a defined action.
 When a platform has an API, it allows a software or front-facing client to interact with its data. **SDK** stands for Software Development Kit and is a installable package of development tools that typically comes with a library, a debugger, and other common tooling.
 :::

-In a standard local development environment, the Chec/Commerce.js SDK can be installed in two ways:
-1. Install the package via package manager either with npm `npm install @chec/commerce.js` or yarn `yarn @chec/commerce.js`
-2. Install via CDN by included this script `<script type="text/javascript" src="https://cdn.chec.io/v2/commerce.js"></script>` in the `index.html` file.

-Since we are using Codesandbox, we can conveniently add a dependency on the left sidebar.
+Since we are using Codesandbox, we can conveniently add the commerce dependency on the left sidebar.
 So let's go ahead and do that!
 Click on **Add dependency** and in the search field type in `@chec/commerce.js` and select the option which is the latest 2.1.1 version.

 ::: tip 💡
-The Commerce.js SDK is using the axios library under the hood.
+The JavaScript SDK is using the axios library under the hood.
 Axios is a promise-based HTTP client that works both in the browser and in other node.js environments.
 :::

 ## Link up our Commerce instance

-The Commerce.js SDK comes packed with all the frontend oriented functionality to get a customer-facing web-store up and running.
-In order to utilize all the features of this commerce platform's SDK, we are going to import the module into a folder called `lib` so that we can have access to our Commerce object instance throughout our application.
+The JavaScript SDK comes packed with all the frontend oriented functionality to get a customer-facing web-store up and running.
+In order to utilize all the features of this commerce platform's SDK, we are going to import the module into a folder called `lib` so that we can have access to the commerce object instance throughout our application.

 Let's go ahead and do that right now!
 In your `src` directory, we'll create a new folder called `lib`, create a file `commerce.js` and copy and paste the below code in it.
 Typically a lib folder in a project stores files that abstracts functions or some form of data.